 recommendations and follow "...the best and most recent advice available."

 Even the FDA acknowledges that dosages and drug regimens evolve as

 pharmaceutical products become widely used."

 3 Aspirin is a well-known example.
 The FDA recommends ASA

 for the relief of headaches.
 But many physicians suggest that their patients

-take 81 mg ASA tablets to thin the viscosity of their blood and perhaps reduce
+take 81 mg ASA tablets daily to thin the viscosity of their blood and perhaps reduce

 for pneumonia and respiratory infections.
 Some doctors prescribe it to control

 acne.
 Medical literature shows that RU-486 can be safely used up to the ninth